Tai Po: History

-During the British colonial rule, a District Office, a police station, two railway stations: Tai Po Market railway station and Tai Po Kau railway station (in Tai Po Kau; daai6 bou3 gaau3) and other public facilities were built with-in the modern day area that belong to the new town and the administrative district.
-Most of them in close distance with the market town of Tai Po at that time.
+During the British colonial rule, a District Office, a police station, two railway stations: Tai Po Market railway station and Tai Po Kau railway station (in Tai Po Kau; daai6 bou3 gaau3) and other public facilities were built within the modern-day area that belongs to the new town and the administrative district.
+Most of them were in close distance to the market town of Tai Po at that time.

-In the 1970s, the Hong Kong government began to develop satellite towns: Tai Po Industrial Estate, the first industrial estate in Hong Kong was built in the reclaimed land of the former Tai Po Hoi in 1974; Tai Po was named as a site to built "new town" in 1979, which the government obtain lands by reclamation of the river mouth and Tai Po Hoi.
+In the 1970s, the Hong Kong government began to develop satellite towns: Tai Po Industrial Estate, the first industrial estate in Hong Kong was built in the reclaimed land of the former Tai Po Hoi in 1974; Tai Po was named as a site to build "new town" in 1979, which the government obtains lands by reclamation of the river mouth and Tai Po Hoi.
 The new town was also designed to incorporate and interact with the existing market town.
 The first public housing estate of Tai Po New Town: Tai Yuen Estate – was established in 1981.
-The population has soared to 320,000, and Tai Po New Town began to prosper following the completion of the Tolo Highway which were integrated with the older urban areas.
+The population has soared to 320,000, and Tai Po New Town began to prosper following the completion of the Tolo Highway which was integrated with the older urban areas.

-At present, due to the development of the new town, the place name Tai Po may refer to Tai Po New Town or the historical area centre Tai Po Market, or the Tai Po District (excluding exclave Sai Kung North) that cover the new town and Lam Tsuen Valley and other area.
+At present, due to the development of the new town, the place name Tai Po may refer to Tai Po New Town or the historical area centre Tai Po Market, or the Tai Po District (excluding exclave Sai Kung North) that covers the new town and Lam Tsuen Valley and another area.
 However, the boundary of Tai Po was not defined.
-In contrast, a namesake election constituency of Tai Po Market had its legally defined boundary, as well as Tai Po District; Tai Po New Town also had its officially defined boundary in urban planning regulation and law.
+In contrast, the namesake election constituency of Tai Po Market had its legally defined boundary, as well as Tai Po District; Tai Po New Town also had its officially defined boundary in urban planning regulation and law.
 Moreover, Hong Kong police, as well as primary and secondary schools district, had their own boundaries.

+In February 2023, model Abby Choi Tin-Fung was found murdered in Lung Mei, Tai Po.

 Education

 In historical eras clan villages organised private study halls or sishu (私塾 (Sīshú, si1 suk6)).
 King Law Ka Shuk, is a declared monument of Hong Kong.
-It is the ancestral hall of Tang clan Tai Po Tau branch, and historically a study hall.
+It is the ancestral hall of the Tang clan Tai Po Tau branch, and historically a study hall.
 Village schools opened with government subsidies in the early 20th century.
 In the 1920s and 1930s secondary schools in the vernacular medium opened in Tai Po.
 Many village schools opened after World War II.
 Due to a decline in the birthrate, by the 1990s the number of school students was declining and many village schools began to close.

-In present day, Tai Po is in Primary One Admission (POA) School Net 84.
+In the present day, Tai Po is in Primary One Admission (POA) School Net 84.
 Within the school net are multiple aided schools (operated independently but funded with government money) and Tai Po Government Primary School (大埔官立小學).

-Several international schools also located in the district.
+Several international schools are also located in the district.

+Hong Kong Public Libraries operates the Tai Po Public Library in the Tai Po Complex.